MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 ### Fonts
 For readability, I suggest 8 pt ([point](https://en.wikipedia.org/wiki/Point_(typography))) or larger font.

 How many fonts?
-I use **one, maybe 2** in a journal figure map.
+I use **one, maybe two** in a journal figure map.
 Bold, slant, itallic, and light variants of one font are more than enough options *if I need them at all*.
 Simplicity is key.

 Which font?
 It depends.
 Pick a font that is **readable at small sizes**.
 Typically, I find sans serif fonts (think Calibri) to work better than serif fonts (think Times New Roman) in small maps, but that's not a rule.
 Calibri is a good standard choice available on most computers.
 My current favorite is an open font called [Glacial Indiference](https://www.fontsquirrel.com/fonts/glacial-indifference) which has a bit of a mid-century modern vibe, but just because I like it doesn't mean it's always a good choice.
 Antoher excellent choice is Sarah Bell's [BellTopo Sans](https://www.sarahbellmaps.com/belltopo-sans-font-by-sarah-bell/) font.
 Remember to ask yourself: Does this communicate the message well?